cs1302uga/cs1302-ce09/README.md

    1. Note the fix in your notes.
    1. Repeat as needed.

-1. Use `wc` to determine check some coder stats!
+1. Use `wc` to check some coder stats!

    1. How many lines are in `Rectangle.java`?
    1. How many lines are in `Square.java`?